 It’s also probably better to start your Christmas shopping as early as possible because that way you avoid being in long queues or waiting for deliveries that might take longer than normal, especially in the month of December.

 Here are five things you can do in the months leading up to Christmas to help take the stress out of the Christmas-shopping process.

 5 Tips to Simplify Your Holiday Shopping Process

 - Find out what people want for Christmas

 - Make a list as soon as you get their suggestions

 1. Find Out What People Want for Christmas

 Asking people want they want this year for Christmas can actually take a lot of the stress out of the Christmas shopping experience.
 While some people might hate this approach to buying presents, for some of us, it’s the best option available especially if you are on a budget.
-However if you don't like that approach, then subtlety mention it in a text or an email a request asking them to send you a list of Christmas present suggestions.
+However, if you don't like that approach, then subtly mention in a text or an email a request asking them to send you a list of Christmas present suggestions.